|At Jalapão. São Félix do Tocantins, State of Tocantins, Brazil.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The people bathing in the well are continually pushed up by the flowing water, which creates an eerie floating feeling.
-To make sure this works, only six people at the sime time are allowed in the well.
-The production is so high that the swimmers are not able to reach the bottom, even the sand is in a continuous state of floating.
+To make sure this works, only six people at the same time are allowed in the well.
+The yield is so high that the swimmers are not able to reach the bottom, even the sand is in a continuous state of floating.

 The Jalapão desert is actually a large Oasis, a transition region between the Caatinga and Cerrado.
 The numerous karst springs form several rivers, tributaries to the River Tocantins, which make this area the home of diverse flora and fauna.
 The roads are rather poor, so it is typically travelled by a 4x4 vehicles.